Svoig/docs/articles/extensions/authorization-extension.md

 ### Groups

-To create and manage the Groups with which you will use to manage users' settings, click on the "Groups" link in the Authorization Dashboard.
+To create and manage the Groups with which you will manage users' settings, click on the "Groups" link in the Authorization Dashboard.

 When creating a Group, you will provide a **name** for the group, as well as a **description** of what that Group does.